 More Things To Do With Kids begins where our last article, “Things to do with Kids in Tucson“, ends.
 Since writing our original article we have found many more things to do with young children in and around Tucson.
 Moreover, new kid-friendly attractions have since opened.

 Most of the adventures on this list we have reviewed and have included the links to these stories.
 Many places on this new list are further afield from Tucson proper, and you will need to plan the whole day.
 For instance:

-Rooster Cogburn Ostrich Ranch - More fun than a barrel of goats, ostriches and conures.
+More fun than a barrel of goats, ostriches and conures.
 This ranch, located on the west side of I-10 just south of Picacho Peak, raises big birds for food, feather, and leather.
 We were pleasantly surprised at how much there is to see & do here.
 Definitely a good place to bring your kids or grandkids.
-Plan on spending a several hours especially if you wish to ride the Monster Truck.
+Plan on spending several hours especially if you wish to ride the Monster Truck.

 Picnics & Camping

-The picnic area is an easy walk to one of the world's premier collections of Native America artifacts and the adjacent art gallery.
-Texas Canyon is about an hour drive east of Tucson on I-10.
+The picnic area is an easy walk to one of the world’s premier collections of Native American artifacts and the adjacent art gallery.
+Texas Canyon is about an hour’s drive east of Tucson on I-10.
 Take exit 318.
-If you go on a Saturday you can enjoy dining in the Rock Saloon at Triangle T Guest Ranch adjacent to the Amerind, the only day of the week that it is open to the public.
+If you go on a Saturday you may be able to enjoy dining in the Rock Saloon at Triangle T Guest Ranch adjacent to the Amerind, the only day of the week that it is open to the public.

 The Fishing Is Good … usually!
 But Don’t Forget Your Fishing License.